-This is why it’s always best to visit your local nursery for advice because they’ll be able to tell you which variety grows best in your zone and climate.
+This is why it’s always best to visit your local nursery because they’ll be able to tell you which variety grows best in your zone and climate.

 For example, some of the popular varieties include the Fairy Princess Peony and Pink Hawaiian Coral Peony.
 Make sure you choose your favorite variety before planting!

 How To Plant Peonies

 *(Peonies require patience as they won’t bloom the first year and won’t produce ideal blooms until about the third year.
 An easier, quicker option is to buy a mature plant that’s at least a few years old.
 If you do this, you can plant it in the Spring.)

 Or, get your mature, potted peony plant ready for planting.

 Peonies are a full-sun perennial, so they’ll need to be planted in an area of your yard that gets several hours of direct sunlight each day.
 They’ll produce prettier flowers if they get the sunlight they need.
 If you plant them in an area that gets too much shade, you’ll be doing your peonies a disservice.

 Start working your soil in advance and prepare the area so that the roots of your peonies can begin to settle.
 Peonies need fertile, moist soil, but they also need the soil to be well-drained.

 If the area in which you intend to plant your peonies is prone to water puddles, then this is NOT the ideal area for your peonies.
-Instead, choose an area of your yard that gets full sun, and is less susceptible to collecting water.
+Instead, choose a spot in your yard that gets full sun, and is less susceptible to collecting water.

 How can you tell if the area is well-drained?
 Think back to rainy days – did a large puddle form in that vicinity?
 When you water, does the water travel away from the area after providing the soil with enough moisture or does it concentrate in that same area?